-The gastrointestinal immune system of neonates is immature and breast milk, in addition to nutrition, is purported to regulate immune-related homeostasis and provide a protective mechanism for inducing tolerance to antigens (Duijts et al. 2010).
+The gastrointestinal immune system of neonates is immature and breast milk, in addition to nutrition from other sources, is purported to regulate immune-related homeostasis and provide a protective mechanism for inducing tolerance to antigens (Duijts et al. 2010).
 Bioactive compounds in human milk are important for the development of appropriate immune responses (Cheng et al. 2021a; Chia et al. 2021) and antigenic memory (Bering 2018).

 Goehring et al (2016) investigated the effect of 2'-FL, on immune function in healthy full term infants (Goehring et al. 2016).
 A sub-study nested within a randomized, double-blind, controlled growth and tolerance study was undertaken with infants less than 5 days old and either formula-fed (n = 317) or breastfed (n = 107) to 4 months old.
 Blood samples were taken at 6 weeks and analysed for a range of immune biomarkers.
-Infants on formula supplemented with 2'-FL at either 0.2 g or 1 g/L were compared to breast-fed and a control group fed non-supplemented formula.
-Both breast-fed and infants fed formula containing 2'-FL had lower concentrations of plasma inflammatory cytokines as compared to non-supplemented.
-Further, the control group infants had lower levels of T-cells compared to breast-fed infants.
-Infants fed 2'-FL containing formulas exhibited innate cytokine profiles that were intermediate between breast-fed and control formula infants and more like breastfed infants.
-There was no difference between the two concentrations of 2'-FL compared to breast-fed infants.
-The authors concluded that supplementation with 2'-FL modified innate and adaptive immune profiles to be more aligned to the breast-fed group.
+Infants on formula supplemented with 2'-FL at either 0.2 g or 1 g/L were compared to breastfed and a control group fed non-supplemented formula.
+Both breastfed and infants fed formula containing 2'-FL had lower concentrations of plasma inflammatory cytokines as compared to non-supplemented to breastfed and a lower levels of T-cells compared to breastfed infants.
+Infants fed 2'-FL containing formulas exhibited innate cytokine profiles that were intermediate between breastfed and control formula infants and more like breastfed infants.
+There was no difference between the two concentrations of 2'-FL compared to breastfed infants.
+The authors concluded that supplementation with 2'-FL modified innate and adaptive immune profiles to be more aligned to the breastfed group.

-He et al (2014) showed that HMOs, especially 2'-FL, supressed expression of CD14 expression in by intestinal epithelial cells, attenuating LPS-induced inflammation (He et al. 2014).
+He et al (2014) showed that HMOs, especially 2'-FL, supressed expression of CD14 expression by intestinal epithelial cells, attenuating LPS-induced inflammation (He et al. 2014).
 This observed inhibition supports the hypothesis that HMOs have a role in regulating the innate immune system to protect the infant through breast milk.